 I make my way towards downtown maybe I'll hit up the shelter for some food.
 I cut down an alley that will take me where I need to go.
 I make sure one of my knives in my pocket is ready for whatever may come.
 I feel eyes on me.
 I focus my awareness around me.
 The last thing I need is to get jumped first thing in the morning.

-Hes in his twenties, tall and lean with mocha skin and buzzed dark hair.
+He's in his late twenties, tall and lean with mocha skin and buzzed dark hair.
 He has a jaw that could cut glass and a killer smile.
 I mean he's totally not on my radar but you would have to be blind not to realize he's attractive.

 "Early morning drop off."
 He shrugs holding up a small black duffle bag.
 I nod.